Pseudo-range multilateration: Algorithm selection considerations

-Steven Bancroft was apparently the first to publish a closed-form solution to the problem of locating a user (e.g., vehicle) in three dimensions and the common TOT using four or more TOA measurements.
+Stephen Bancroft was apparently the first to publish a closed-form solution to the problem of locating a user (e.g., vehicle) in three dimensions and the common TOT using four or more TOA measurements.
 Bancroft's algorithm, as do many, reduces the problem to the solution of a quadratic algebraic equation; its solution yields the three Cartesian coordinates of the receiver as well as the common signal TOT.
 Other, comparable solutions were subsequently developed.
 Notably, all closed-form solutions were found a decade or more after the GPS program was initiated using iterative methods.

+Closed-form solutions often involve squaring the distance or pseudo-range to avoid local linearization of a square root operation.
+However, this squaring alters noise statistics and can lead to suboptimal solutions.
+Typically, a two-step simplification is employed: first, solving a linear least squares problem neglecting spherical constraints (squared distance), and then finding the intersection with the constraint.
+This approach may suffer performance degradation in the presence of noise.

+A more refined technique involves directly solving a "constrained least squares" problem, while also addressing modified noise statistics.
+While this method may not yield a closed-form solution and often necessitates iterative approaches, it offers significant advantages.
+By bypassing local linearization, it facilitates convergence to a global minimum without requiring an initial guess.
+Additionally, it tends to encounter fewer local minima and demonstrates increased accuracy, particularly in noisy environments.